You’ve just been diagnosed with a condition requiring hip replacement surgery.

 With intellijoint HIP, surgeons and hospitals are aligning with the goals of enhancing the quality of care.

-Ask your surgeon about using intellijoint HIP for your hip surgery or locate a surgeon using intellijoint HIP near you.
+Ask your surgeon about using intellijoint HIP for your hip surgery.

 There are three critical measurements related to the selection, positioning and alignment of the new artificial hip components including: